Health issues

 For something new to remain, three things are needed above all:

-Not "because it's just what you do," but because you feel: This is good for me.
-This suits me.
-Perhaps it's the prospect of more inner peace, better sleep, or the feeling of being back in touch with yourself.
-This inner "why" is like a compass—quiet but powerful. -
+Not "because you just do it", but because you feel: That's good for me.
+It suits me.
+Maybe it's the prospect of more inner peace, better sleep, or the feeling of being back in touch with yourself.
+This inner "why" is like a compass—quiet but powerful.

 A recurring moment: in the morning before coffee.
 In the evening before bed.
 After coming home.
-When your system establishes a connection, it becomes easier.
-It also helps if the place is clear: "This is where my regeneration happens."
+When your system connects, it becomes easier.
+It also helps if the location is clear: "This is where my regeneration happens."
 A mat in the bedroom.
 A light on the nightstand.
-A room that reminds you without demanding. -
+A space that reminds you without demanding.

 The body remembers what feels good.
-When you calm down during a new practice or routine, feel warmth, and breathe deeper, this memory becomes a motivation.
-Not a chore.
+When you calm down during a new practice or routine, feel warmth, and breathe deeper, this memory becomes motivation.
+Not a duty.
 The connection to the body is the bridge to habit.
 When it feels safe, the mind follows on its own.

 Change doesn’t start with discipline – but with relationships